-Deferred outflows of resources are reported in the Statement of Net Position.
-Deferred outflows of resources are defined as a consumption of net assets by the government that is applicable to a future reporting period.
+Deferred outflows of resources are reported in the statement of net position.
+Deferred outflows of resources are defined as a consumption of net position by the government that is applicable to a future reporting period.
 Deferred outflows of resources increase net position, similar to assets.